Mortuary Science

 How to Apply

 If you are an ACC student already, login to your ACC application account.
 Start a new application with “Mortuary Science, Associate of Applied Science” as the major and select the semester for program start.
+The MOR program ONLY admits students in Fall semesters, so you must select a Fall semester.
 Once you complete the new application, you will get follow-up emails about the supplemental items and further instructions.
 If you are new to ACC and have all of your appropriate prerequisite coursework nearing completion, login to or begin the ACC application.
 Start a new application with “Mortuary Science, Associate of Applied Science” as the major and select starting semester.

 CIP 120301 (MOR)